 We asked 2 of Topretirements advertisers to quote about their experience with HECM mortgages.

-Jeffrey Fricke, who specializes in helping individuals get HECM mortages commented: “New regulations have definitely made HECMs safer and more attractive to seniors.
+Jeffrey Fricke, who specializes in helping individuals get HECM mortages commented back then: “New regulations have definitely made HECMs safer and more attractive to seniors.
 The Financial Advisor community took the position that the reverse mortgage was a option of last resort but they now suggest retirees should investigate the reverse mortgage as early as possible and let the Line of Credit (LOC) start to grow and use this tax free money to supplement their retirement as well as protection during bear markets.”

 Chances are your home is your biggest asset, dwarfing your other investments.
 Assuming you are one of the many retirees who are worried about how you are going to fund your retirement, you would be foolish not to consider tapping that equity.
 A simple approach is to downsize to a less expensive, more efficient home, giving you extra cash and cutting your expenses.
 But if you want to stay in your home or finance a more less expensive home for retirement, you might consider a reverse mortgage like a HECM.